Are The Hub and Back Alley Bikes the same thing?

 Where do you get all of these bicycles?
 Can I sell or trade my old bike here?

-Neither the Hub nor Back Alley Bikes buys or trades for other peoples’ bicycles.
+We do not buy bikes, and we do not accept trade ins.
 All the bicycles we use for programming or resale are donated.
 Please bring your unwanted bicycles, parts, and accessories to Back Alley Bikes, the Hub of Detroit, or one of the number of bike shops in the Detroit area that accepts donations on our behalf.

 What tools would somebody need to work on their bike at home?